futurelink/linuxcnc-spindle-encoder/README.md

 This device is used to read incremental encoder meanings with Modbus.
-It supports encoders from 100 to 1000PPR and interpolate position up to 4 times, so maximum counts is virtual 4000PPR.
+It supports encoders from 100 to 1000PPR and interpolate position up to 4 times, so maximum resolutuion is 4000PPR.

+It's tested on 1000PPR encoder and it reads correct values on about 1000RPMs on internal ATtiny2313 RC oscillator.

 ## What does it do?